Alibaba’s Singles’ Day sales top $38 billion – TechCrunch

 At a press briefing an hour ago, Alibaba Chief Technology Officer Jeff Zhang described 11.11 as an “airplane flying at turbo speed,” adding that making this supposed airplane more efficient has been the company’s biggest focus.

-One such improvement is logistics network, which is still a laggard for the technology giant.
+One such improvement is a logistics network, which is still a laggard for the technology giant.
 Last week, Alibaba Group announced it was investing an additional $3.3 billion in logistics unit Cainiao, which it co-founded with a number of other companies six years ago.

 The biggest challenge for Alibaba remains the expansion of JD.com and Pinduoduo, both of which have better hold over the smaller cities and towns and more organized logistics networks.
-The three of them are locked in an intense battle, with each one of them bandying out billions of dollars in discounts to lure — and sustain — customers every year.
+The three of them are locked in an intense battle, with each one bandying out billions of dollars in discounts to lure — and sustain — customers every year.

 Like Alibaba, JD.com and Pinduoduo also host similar campaigns each year.
 JD.com’s sales, which began November 1, had crossed $23.6 billion as of early today.
-This model has also been replicated by Amazon and Walmart -owned Flipkart in India, Qoo10 in Singapore, and 11th Street in South Korea.
+This model has also been replicated by Amazon and Walmart -owned Flipkart in India, Qoo10 in Singapore and 11th Street in South Korea.

-Today’s milestone should help Alibaba win some more confidence from shareholders, when it begins selling shares worth $15 billion in Hong Kong later this month.
+Today’s milestone should help Alibaba win some more confidence from shareholders when it begins selling shares worth $15 billion in Hong Kong later this month.

 Singles’ Day event falls on November 11 every year and is also known as “double 11.”
 The event is dedicated to people who are not in a relationship.